odpi/egeria-docs/site/docs/guides/operations/kubernetes/operator.md

 ### Stateful set vs Deployment

 A Deployment manages scaling of a set of containers (such as egeria platform) across multiple pods.
-A Statefulset extends this to provide a unique identity which can be used for unique service definitions, or for maintaining an association with dedicated storage.
+A *Statefulset* extends this to provide a unique identity which can be used for unique service definitions, or for maintaining an association with dedicated storage.

 In the current Egeria helm chart we use a stateful set that that persistent storage can be allocated uniquely to each pod & retained across restarts.

-However the assumption in the operator environment is that Egeria is stateless (beyond the config & CR), and that any persistent state is managed via the connections to metadata storage etc, and that a unique service address is not needed.
+However, the assumption in the operator environment is that Egeria is stateless (beyond the config & CR), and that any persistent state is managed via the connections to metadata storage etc., and that a unique service address is not needed.
 This latter point may need to be revisited if the Egeria operator needs to actively interact with the individual replicas for control/config, but this is not yet the case, hence the choice of a simpler deployment initially.

 ### Configuration updates